Consolidating a Noisy Kafka Topic with a Debounced Aggregator

 updated_at = IF(status = 'PENDING', NOW(), updated_at);

-• Debounce idle: We flush when no new records arrive for 5 minutes.
+- Debounce idle: no new update for 5 minutes.

 SELECT location_id